-To start we had to tear out everything from the trunk.
-This means no more spare tire, and no more scissor jack.
+To start, we had to tear out everything from the trunk.
+This means no more spare tire and no more scissor jack.
 It was a relatively easy task to disassemble everything.
-Just looking around back there you will be able to see how to take everything out very easily, there is no trick to it, thanks Nissan.
+Just looking around back there you will be able to see how to take everything out very easily, there is no trick to it, thanks, Nissan.
 If you are reading this as a reference, but to do it to a different model car, I cannot say how your project will go.
 Here is what it will look like once everything is taken out.

 Nothing spectacular, and I have no idea how the dirt got under everything like that.
-After removing everything we noticed that we actually had a lot more room to play with than we thought we would.
+After removing everything, we noticed that we actually had a lot more room to play with than we thought we would.
 We started playing with different ideas of how we were going to design it.
 We threw around all kinds of ideas, some of which were just ridiculous, but me being the simple minded person I am; we just went with an easy box design with a little bit of sexy thrown in.
-I wanted everything to be out of the way, and wires running around were a no-go The obvious decision was to go with a recessed sub, and recessed amp, hiding all of the wires under the base.
-Here is a mock up, while we were figuring out what we wanted to go with.
+I wanted everything to be out of the way, and wires running around were a no-go.
+The obvious decision was to go with a recessed sub, and recessed amp, hiding all of the wires under the base.
+Here is a mock-up, while we were figuring out what we wanted to go with.

-See what I mean by horribly ugly wires that need to be hidden.
+See what I mean by horribly ugly wires that need to be hidden?
 If you are into the car audio scene then you will already know what is going on under everything there, but for those of you who are wondering what the black and silver thing is on the bottom; that is Dynamat, the opposite side of it is really sticky, and it is used to prevent rattling, and stop excess noise.
 It is there to improve the sound quality.

-This is the basic setup we decided to go with, we just had to make sure everything fit where we wanted it.
+This is the basic setup we decided to go with; we just had to make sure everything fit where we wanted it.
 The next step is to take the model three dimensional.
-That pretty much just means building the box for the sub.
+That pretty much means building the box for the sub.
 We didn't want the box to be anything difficult, so we just went with a shape that was easy to make and would fit nicely.

 Excuse all of the shoe prints.
 The trunk is finally starting to look like a trunk, but it shouldn't look like a trunk.
-We still need to make the holes for the sub, and the recession for the amp. unfortunately, I do not have pictures of us cutting the hole for the speaker or making the recession for the amp.
-Making the speaker hole is self explanatory.
-The recession was a lot easier than you may thing though.
+We still need to make the holes for the sub, and the recession for the amp.
+Unfortunately, I do not have pictures of us cutting the hole for the speaker or making the recession for the amp.
+Making the speaker hole is self-explanatory.
+The recession was a lot easier than you may think though.
 We started by cutting a hole a little bit bigger than the amp, not much though, then we essentially made a box under the "floor" with no top and only three sides.
 We left the side off where the wires would connect to the amp.
 This made for a great custom look with the amp flush to the floor and all wires hidden.

 The enclosure is all finished and carpeted.
 I am not sure of the total time of the project, because we weren't just doing the trunk.
-We replaced all of the speakers in the car, and made a custom shift boot.
-I will add those pictures too as a courtesy, and because I just really love to show off my car.
+We replaced all of the speakers in the car and made a custom shift boot.
+I will add those pictures too as a courtesy, and because I really love to show off my car.
 Here is what the trunk looks like right now, and some pictures from the rest of my full audio build, and the new shift boot.